cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 Branding
 --------

-Memory keys use the brand to control application access to the corresponding section of address space, as well as to determine the memory ordering and cache behavior of accesses through a particular key.
-To reduce possible impedance mismatches with the hardware, we use the hardware's own encoding: the brand is *exactly* the value that would be loaded into the MPU's Region Attribute and Size Register, but right-shifted 8 bits to lop off some irrelevant fields.
+Mappable memory keys use the brand to control application access to the corresponding section of address space, as well as to determine the memory ordering and cache behavior of accesses through a particular key.
+To reduce possible impedance mismatches with the hardware, we use the hardware's own

-.. note:: The intent is to use the top 8 bits to control destroy/split permissions in the future; they should be zero for now.
+encoding: the brand is *exactly* the value that would be loaded into the MPU's Region Attribute and Size Register, but right-shifted 8 bits to lop off some irrelevant fields.

 Memory objects will refuse to create keys if the brand specifies an undefined encoding for the AccessPermission field.

+If a Memory object is not mappable, its brand bits are currently undefined and should be zero.

 Methods